BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 Today I planned everything - every minute and I did all the things that was on my todo list.
 Additionally I did some extra - which I hadn't planned before.
 I started to learn to use git-svn which is actually pretty nice and in a very few days I'm planning to start using git-svn instead of the svn client.
 The important thing is that I got approval on my vacation in last two weeks of August...
 Now I have to figure out what I want to do at this time, in addition to rest 😀😀

+18/07/2018
+---
+Hi!
+I finished my work earlier today than usual, but ... (there is always but) just because I was waiting for an e-mail from coworkers to clarify something.
+After receiving the email I had to work 1 hour at home which I expected.
+Actually this day wasn't really exciting, just a normal day.
+Ohh one thing that dawned on me.
+My roommates found my 'daily to-do schedule' and asked me a lot of 'why'. 😫